WHY SHOULD PUBLIC BODIES COMMISSION SOCIAL ENTERPRISES?

-Public bodies, including Clinical Commissioning Groups, Probation Trusts, Local Housing Associations, Councils and Central Government are increasingly looking to social enterprises to deliver sustainable public services that create social value.
+Public bodies, including councils, Clinical Commissioning Groups, Probation Trusts, Housing Associations and Central Government are increasingly looking to social enterprises to deliver sustainable public services that create social value.

 Social enterprises deliver essential, cost-effective public services, helping local government improve the quality of services, support community development and address social exclusion.